What are the first signs of balding?

 Take a photo of your crown using your phone or a camera with the flash on.
 This will reveal how thin your hair is.

 If your hair is thinning all over I’d recommend using my hair growth smoothie, which contains a hormone balancing formula, all the vitamins your hair needs to grow and a special combination of amino acids that help your body grow new hair keratin.

 Check out my full guide on how to stop hair loss and regrow your hair naturally.

 Reverse a receding hair line

-A receding hair line is almost certainly caused by DHT, the male hormone which causes male pattern baldness.
-However it can also effect a woman’s hair line.
+A receding hairline is almost certainly caused by DHT, the male hormone which causes male pattern baldness.
+However it can also affect a woman’s hairline.

 Reverse a thinning crown